-- Enhanced understanding of the interplay between economic inequalities and attitudes towards democracies, achieved by adopting an intersectional perspective across local, national, and transnational levels and acknowledging varying territorial contexts. - Deeper insights into economic inequalities, including citizens' own perceptions of such inequalities, and their impact on public participation, the shaping of attitudes for instance towards women's rights and gender equality, as well as trust in democratic processes. - Enhanced policymakers' awareness through evidence-based policy recommendations on the relationship between economic inequalities and attitudes towards democracy, bridging research and policy by presenting data and potential solutions to foster informed discussion and adoption of targeted measures. - Existing data are used effectively, and new data avenues are explored to better understand and address the impacts of economic inequalities, as well as citizen's own perceptions of these inequalities, on democratic participation and trust in democratic institutions. - Novel and intersectional approaches to enhance understanding of and participation in democratic processes among economically vulnerable populations, including low- or noincome individuals, and those (at risk of) experiencing downward mobility from the middle class, integrating factors associated with social mobility and individual characteristics such as age, gender, racial or ethnic origin, religion, or belief.
+- Enhanced understanding of the interplay between economic inequalities and attitudes towards democracies, achieved by adopting an intersectional perspective across local, national, and transnational levels and acknowledging varying territorial contexts. - Deeper insights into economic inequalities, including citizens' own perceptions of such inequalities, and their impact on public participation, the shaping of attitudes for instance towards women's rights and gender equality, as well as trust in democratic processes. - Enhanced policymakers' awareness through evidence-based policy recommendations on the relationship between economic inequalities and attitudes towards democracy, bridging research and policy by presenting data and potential solutions to foster informed discussion and adoption of targeted measures. - Existing data are used effectively and new data avenues are explored to better understand and address the impacts of economic inequalities, as well as citizen's own perceptions of these inequalities, on democratic participation and trust in democratic institutions.

-This decision is available on the Funding and Tenders Portal, in the reference documents section for Horizon Europe, under 'Simplified costs decisions' or through this link: https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/horizon/guidance/ls-decision he en.pdf
+54 This decision is available on the Funding and Tenders Portal, in the reference documents section for Horizon Europe, under 'Simplified costs decisions' or through this link: https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/horizon/guidance/ls- decision_he_en.pdf